MicrosoftDocs/win32/desktop-src/WFasCimProv/msft-netnetworklayersecurityfilter.md

 ---
-Description: 'Filters traffic based on certain high-level security constraints, like whether or not the traffic is encrypted.
-Connection Security rules will have to be created in order for traffic to pass the rule.' ms.assetid: 'c15bbfa6-5f0f-4500-b717-9522f05c67bb'
+Description: Filters traffic based on certain high-level security constraints, like whether or not the traffic is encrypted.
+Connection Security rules will have to be created in order for traffic to pass the rule. ms.assetid: c15bbfa6-5f0f-4500-b717-9522f05c67bb
-title: 'MSFT\_NetNetworkLayerSecurityFilter class'
+title: MSFT\_NetNetworkLayerSecurityFilter class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MSFT\_NetNetworkLayerSecurityFilter class